sravani2604/blog/blog/content/blog/How to connect to Microsoft GraphAPI with PowerShell.md

-If you read though the Auth_From_File.ps1, you will notice that there is a credential file referenced.
+If you read through the Auth_From_File.ps1, you will notice that there is a credential file referenced.
 This an encrypted file that stores the password of the account you are going to use for authentication.
 To create this we can use: